Rod Taylor: The Artist

 There's a book ... called "Actors as Artists."
 You may see some of my work in that.

 -- Urban Cinefile, 1997

-"Actors as Artists," by Jim McMullan and Dick Gautier, contains samples of Taylor's work, including the
+he mentioned, "Actors as Artists," by Jim McMullan and Dick Gautier.

-(second and third from top).
-Taylor also describes his feelings about his artwork:
+Taylor also described his feelings about his artwork:

 To put what you see on paper is the same as funneling what you feel through yourself as a performer.
 When I am working like hell as an actor, I paint.
 Acting doesn't suffice.
 Art doesn't feed me or fill the void when I am not working.
 If I haven't worked for six months, I can't paint.